How to generate manufacturing leads for B2B

 Setting up the marketing funnel

 We have to start with a goal — ONE goal — that we want our visitors to accomplish.
 Is it to submit a contact form submission?
 Place a phone call?
 To sign up for a newsletter, webinar, or other content marketing channel?
 A campaign may have secondary objectives, but it needs to have a singular goal that takes priority over the others.
 Keep in mind this is the lead generation goal, not the sales goal.
-Paid search is considered a ‘middle of funnel’ marketing strategy, that provides moderately qualified leads.
-We’re looking to get a prospect engaged with the business, then use follow-up engagements to push them down the funnel until they complete a sale.
+Paid search is considered a ‘middle of funnel’ marketing strategy that provides moderately qualified leads.
+We’re looking to get a prospect engaged with the business and then use follow-up engagements to push them down the funnel until they complete a sale.

 Once we’ve established our goal, we need to provide an entrance to the marketing funnel.
-Usually this means developing a special marketing web page (often called a ‘landing page’) and configuring marketing analytics software like Google Analytics to track our primary and secondary goals.
+Usually, this means developing a special marketing web page (often called a ‘landing page’) and configuring marketing analytics software like Google Analytics to track our primary and secondary goals.
 This way, we have an entry point to our marketing funnel that tracks and attributes performance and goal completions.
 If we can’t measure it, we can’t optimize it for lead generation!

 Whatever our chosen goal, we also need to identify a follow-up strategy.
-After our user completes a goal, how do we pressure them down the funnel?
+After our users complete a goal, how do we pressure them down the funnel?
 When a user submits a contact form, maybe we send them a follow-up email with more sales and marketing details to keep them interested while a rep services their request.
 If they sign up for a newsletter, the newsletter should include content and links that encourage taking action.
 Otherwise, we’re paying to have a low-value, one-sided conversation with a stranger.

 Building an effective lead generation campaign

-Arguably the most important part of a search campaign is the keyword list.
+Arguably, the most important part of a search campaign is the keyword list.
 An effective keyword list takes into account everything we mentioned above — cost, competition, intent, relevance, and volume.
 Some of these attributes, like intent and relevance, are relatively easy to account for.
 Cost, competition, and volume can be far trickier.
 Free tools like Google’s keyword planner (available to users with an existing Google Ads account) can provide rough estimates on volume and price.
 More robust paid tools like SpyFu can analyze competition and provide more detailed keyword data that can help us plan more effective and predictable campaigns.

 Another big consideration is location.
 Ad campaign target location can greatly modify keyword competition.
 If your business is best suited to servicing companies in your state, province, or metro area, you might consider running a localized campaign.
 This shifts keyword competition to the local market, which can be very different from a national or global market — either better or worse!
 It’s a case-by-case decision.